-When this field is set to Enabled, the system will power-on to respond to calls coming from a modern.
-Refer to "Wake-On-Ring Connector" in chapter 2 for more information.
+When this field is set to Enabled, the system will power-on to respond to calls coming from a modem.

 USB KB Wake-Up From S3

 This field, when enabled, allows you to use a USB keyboard or USB mouse to wake up a system that is in the S3 (STR - Suspend To RAM) state.
 This can be configured only if the "ACPI Suspend Type" field is set to "S3(STR)".